 Our success in serving children and families is attributed in great part to our Spiritual Life Program.
 We walk side-by-side with children on their spiritual journey—in many cases introducing them to Christianity for the first time.
 So many of our children come to us exhausted from just fighting to survive.
-Over, they've lost all hope.
+Moreover, they've lost all hope.
 They need to rest, learn to trust again, and work hard to make what they have only dared to hope for into a reality.
 With the anchoring wisdom of the Gospel, they can find rest, safety, and the promise of God's abiding love.
 That's what enables them to find stability in the storm, and then chart their true course.

 Our Spiritual Life Program is funded completely through the generous support of individuals, churches, Thrivent Choice, and foundations.
 The Spiritual Life Program provides: